pkohlmann1/Finetuning/README.md

 |   +-- README.md
 ```

+2. Install required packages with pip install requirements.txt

-2. Run the main.py file which does the main filtering of the data
+3. Run the main.py file which does the main filtering of the data

-3. Run the data_cleaner.py file which does some after-processing after the filtering
+4. Run the data_cleaner.py file which does some after-processing after the filtering